 Last but not least, the diffusion of new forms of housings, in urbanised and in peripheral areas, can be successful only if local authorities are convinced.
-To obtain this active participation, a sort of collective pedagogy should be achieved, because politicians and technicians often have a negative perception about
+To obtain this active participation, a sort of collective pedagogy should be achieved, because politicians and technicians often have a negative perception about density.
+Hence, cognitive actions are essential: conferences, documents, etc, should be organised in order to change the shared

-&lt;sup>17 A stated preference survey conducted in Brussels, in the framework of the European project ESTEEM (4th Framework Programme), has shown that middle-class families with children assigned a higher value to urban residential neighbourhoods, peaceful and green, protected from through-traffic, where children could safely play on street, than to "standard" urban neighbourhoods, and also a value higher than to a housing in rural environment.
+20 A stated preference survey conducted in Brussels, in the framework of the European project ESTEEM (4th Framework Programme), has shown that middle-class families with children assigned a higher value to urban residential neighbourhoods, peaceful and green, protected from through-traffic, where children could safely play on street, than to "standard" urban neighbourhoods, and also a value higher than to a housing in rural environment.
 The value was expressed in terms of a percentage of their housing-budget, inside the affordable budget.